jwolsborn/Alexa-Skill/README.md

 It's important to note that the user defined intents are programmed into this lambda, so when designing intents the same intent names need to be used in the Alexa Developer Console.

+For testing I simply did manual testing in a video that was included with the turnin of this project as it was difficult to create my own
+Alexa request objects as they are sent as JSON's from Amazon.